SONGDONGYUAN1994/Intro-To-Algorithm-Project/README.md

 Permutation times are 1000 as the burden test.
 The $Y$ is the binary variable case/control (as 1/0).
 In data, first 10000th are cases and last 10000th are controls.
 $X$ is a $10000 \times 50$ matrix, which has 50 loci as features.
 Notice the $X$ is very sparse and also binary.
-So the core of this project is to design fast, stable algorthim for space matrix manipulation.
+So the core of this project is to design fast, stable algorthim for sparse matrix manipulation.